-- 1. In the Timeline or Xsheet view, select the cell on which you want to draw. - 2.
-In the Tools toolbar, select the Brush 🧪 tool or press Alt + B. - 3.
+- 1. In the Timeline or Xsheet view, select the cell on which you want to draw. - 3.
 In the Tool Properties view, set the Maximum Size to the desired brush size.

 If you are drawing with a mouse, your strokes will always be at their maximum size.
 If you are using a pressure-sensitive tablet, your strokes will vary in size depending on the pressure of your pen, ranging between 25% to 100% of the maximum size.